OpenCloudHub/.github/profile/README.md

 <h2 id="overview">📖 Overview</h2>

 OpenCloudHub is an open-source, self-hostable MLOps platform developed as part of a master's thesis.
-It demonstrates how to build infrastructure for divers machine learning and AI workflows using cloud-native technologies—all deployable on institution-controlled infrastructure for data sovereignty.
+It demonstrates how to build infrastructure for machine learning and AI workflows using cloud-native technologies—all deployable on institution-controlled infrastructure for data sovereignty.

 **Key Characteristics:**